DevGanuga/companychallenges2.0/docs/prd.md

 Note: avoid storing real passwords inside the PRD.
 If specific example passwords are needed for testing, keep them in a separate, access-controlled place.

----

-### Document control
-- **Author**: [Your Name]
-- **Stakeholders**: [Client Team Names]
-- **Review status**: Draft for discussion
-- **Next steps**: technical proposal and architecture discussion
-- **Revision history**
-  - v1.0 (2026-01-05): initial PRD based on client documentation and video walkthroughs

-This PRD is a starting point for discussion and proposal development.
-Technical implementation details and UI/UX designs should be finalized collaboratively with the development team.